hlpires/CsgoNews/README.md

 ## Project Notes
 A website who the user will be able to:

-- See odds for betting in Counter Strike games
+- Ranking of the tournament
 - See the history of clashes between teams over all
 - See the history of clashes between teams in on a specific map
 - Day of the matches
 - Live data of the match

-## Deployment

-#### Make the download of the zip archive and Open the index.html

 ## Screenshots